USAID recognizes Afghan entrepreneurs in Mazar-e-Sharif

 ABADE is a $105 million project that runs from October 2012 to April 2017.
 Up to now, it has developed more than 280 public-private alliances with Afghan SMEs with a combined value of over USD 260 million, resulting in increased sales and employment opportunities for Afghan businesses.

-The National Solidarity Program (NSP) of the Ministry of Rural Rehabilitation and Development (MRRD) completed 22 infrastructure projects in various
+Six sub-projects of the National Solidarity Program (NSP) of the Ministry of Rural Rehabilitation and Development (MRRD) were recently completed

 Following the concerns of the National Security Council (NSC) over the absence of choppers in the Afghan Air Force (AAF),